-MD: Okay, accelerating straight ahead with your "reinventing the wheel" point, right there: what indie games of this modern era do you think have brought something decidedly fresh to video gaming, that bigger studios have then taken and used themselves?
+MD: OK, accelerating straight ahead with your "reinventing the wheel" point, right there: What indie games of this modern era do you think have brought something decidedly fresh to video gaming, that bigger studios have then taken and used themselves?

 I think, in horror games, a lot of what we saw in Alien: Isolation was quite clearly "nicked" from Frictional's Amnesia, the first game at least.
 Can you think of other mechanics that have translated from indie productions to the triple-A market?

-JT: I'll list a few in bullet points because the audience might dig them, and it'll emphasise that triple-A steals stuff from indies all the time.
+JT: I'll list a few in bullet points because the audience might dig them, and it'll emphasize that triple-A steals stuff from indies all the time.

 Triple-A publishers usually can't take risks, the budgets don't allow it.
 But they can steal ideas from indies that have taken risks, backing up your point on Alien: Isolation half-inching some of the mechanics from Amnesia.

 The Hunter from Left 4 Dead lifts his pounce and melee from the enemy in source mod The Hunted.